Swim Drink Fish Citizen Science Monitoring

 Each sampling site is chosen because:

-It is a place where people swim, boat and fish but are not currently monitored for water quality;
+It is a place where people swim, boat and fish but is not currently monitored for water quality, or is under monitored;

 It is important to / used by the community; and,